cilium/design-cfps/README.md

 file for easy commenting and editing when still in the early stages of discussion.
 Once your proposal is done, submit it as a PR to the design-cfps folder.

+You are encouraged to share your PR in the [appropriate SIG slack channel](https://docs.cilium.io/en/stable/community/community/#all-sigs) to speed up the approval process.
 If you want to bring further attention to your design, you may want to raise the design during the [weekly community call](https://docs.cilium.io/en/v1.13/community/community/#id1) and on the [#development channel in Slack](https://cilium.slack.com/archives/C2B917YHE).